William D. Leahy: Death and legacy

-Leahy died at the U.S. Naval Hospital in Bethesda, Maryland, on July 20, 1959, at the age of eighty-four.
+Leahy died at the U.S. Naval Hospital in Bethesda, Maryland, on 20 July 1959, at the age of 84.
 At the time of his death, he was the oldest officer on active duty in the history of the U.S. Navy.
 He was given an Armed Forces military funeral.
-His body was viewed at the Bethlehem Chapel at the Washington National Cathedral from noon on July 22 until noon on July 23.
+His body was viewed at the Bethlehem Chapel at the Washington National Cathedral from noon on 22 July until noon the following day.
 A funeral service was then held in the cathedral at 14:00, followed by the burial in Arlington National Cemetery.
 Honorary pallbearers were Fleet Admiral Chester W. Nimitz, Admiral Thomas C. Hart, Admiral Charles P. Snyder, Admiral Louis E. Denfeld, Admiral Arthur W. Radford, Vice Admiral Edward L. Cochrane, and Rear Admiral Henry Williams, all retired from service.
 Active military servicemen who were honorary pallbearers were Admiral Jerauld Wright, Admiral Robert L. Dennison, Rear Admiral Joseph H. Wellings, and close friend, William D. Hassett.